Ignacio “Iggy” Fernandez, BCBA

 “I love working at FOCUS and plan on having a long career here.
 We have a welcoming environment, we treat the whole child, and the high degree collaboration allows us to provide service that is unmatched in South Florida.
 While each therapist has the same mission, each therapist is unique in their treatment approach which actually makes the team much stronger and ultimately benefits that children.”

 Outside of FOCUS, Iggy spends a lot of time at the beach, in downtown Fort Myers, enjoying FGCU athletics, visiting family and being actively involved volunteering for youth programs at his church.
-He and his wife live in South Fort Myers with their foster daughter and are expecting their first child.
+He and his wife, Christie, live in South Fort Myers and recently welcomed a son, Declan.